HughG/impact-estimation-toy/.junie/guidelines.md

 - Gradle: Kotlin DSL; prefer small, explicit changes.
 Keep toolchain stable unless requested.
 - Desktop target: JVM toolchain 11 (see desktop/build.gradle.kts).
 Maintain compatibility.
 - OS: Windows.
 Use PowerShell syntax in commands; use backslashes in paths.
+- Dependencies: Use well-known, stable versions where possible.
+If you face repeated version problems with new dependencies, such as conflicts, stop and ask for help (rather than, say, dropping the dependency and adding a local implementation such as manual parsing).

 ## Testing Strategy
 - Run tests using the built-in "run_test" tool, so that user confirmation is not needed.